 For brands selling and growing on Amazon’s marketplace, Amazon Sponsored Products ads are—and will continue to be—one of the most powerful tools for driving discoverability and incremental sales for any catalog.

 The “cost to play” on Amazon’s marketplace has increased as more Amazon sellers flood the Marketplace increasing demand in the bidding auction.
-In response, sellers will have to rely on sophisticated paid marketing campaigns and strategies to outsmart their competitors.
+In response, sellers have to rely on sophisticated paid marketing campaigns and strategies to outsmart their competitors.